 When to see a doctor

-Although a hip contusion doesn’t usually require medical treatment, you may need to see your doctor to make sure that you don’t have a more serious injury.
-Make an appointment to see your doctor if you injure your hip and have swelling/pain that gets worse instead of better, have a lot of bruising or swelling in your hip, or have trouble weight bearing.
-Your doctor will ask you about your injury and your symptoms and examine your hip.
-In order to rule out another injury, your doctor may order an x-ray or MRI to get a better look at the bones and soft tissues of your hip.
+Although a hip contusion doesn’t usually require medical treatment, you may need to see your doctor to ensure you don’t have a more serious injury.
+Make an appointment to see your doctor if you injure your hip and have swelling/pain that gets worse instead of better, have a lot of bruising or hip swelling, or have trouble weight bearing.
+Your doctor will ask about your injury and symptoms and examine your hip.
+To rule out another injury, such as significant hip bone trauma, your doctor may order an X-ray or MRI to get a better look at the bones and soft tissues of your hip.

 Non-operative treatment